Community Kiosk

 Lead Ux & Ui Designer

-Visual Design | User Research | Testing
+Visual Design | User Research | Ideation

 Company

-An access point for people in search of Gov ACP Services
+Improving the access point for people in search of Gov ACP Services

 Redesigning the application process for the affordable connectivity program